Last Updated on July 7, 2021 by LAUNCHTIP

 - Pick a Shopify theme

 The best thing about Shopify is there are several themes to choose from.
 The most challenging task is considering which one is best for your product line.
+Its super easy to add multiple themes, test and pick the one you want.
+You can demo Premium themes from Shopify without having to buy them upfront also.

-- Insert your products
+- Create your products

 - Setting up your custom domain

-- Shipment and financial settings
+- Shipping and financial settings

 - Store policies